dancmeyers/ansible-macos/README.md

 Steps to set up a new Mac for development, and optionally some personal software too.

 N.B.
-This has been tested on macOS Catalina.
+This has been tested on macOS Sequoia.
 Settings, specifically osx defaults, may well change between releases.

 ## Initial setup

-Rename the Mac under `System Preferences > Sharing > Computer Name > Edit...`.
+Rename the Mac under `System Preferences > Sharing > Computer Name > Edit...` (unless overridden by employer policy).

 Sync up any peripherals (so that defaults can apply to them).